Consensys/doc.goquorum/docs/Concepts/Multitenancy/MultiplePrivateStates.md

 ### Tessera Resident Groups

-MPS uses the concept of Tessera Resident Groups to map tenants to private states.
+MPS uses the concept of [Tessera Resident Groups] to map tenants to private states.
 During Tessera startup, `residentGroups` are validated to check each tessera key is part of a single resident group.
-Any key not part of a configured group is added to the default "private" resident group.
+Every Tessera key must be in a resident group for Tessera to start.
 During Quorum startup, the `residentGroups` are [retrieved from Tessera] and kept in memory in GoQuorum.

 ``` json